 The hotel in Papendrecht is just 3km outside the center of Dordrecht on the north banks of the river.

 The result of a major flood in 1421, Biesbosch is one of the few remaining wetland habitats in Europe where the ecosystem has adapted both to saltwater coming in from the sea through tidal creeks, and to freshwater coming down in the rivers.
 It’s an ever-changing labyrinth of creeks and riverlets encompassing countless little islands of willow woods and reeds, a paradise for birds.
-The longer ride (54 km) takes you along the edges of this National Park.
 Round off the day in Willemstad, a fortified town shaped like a seven-point star.